Thomas Spencer (businessman): Personal life

-Spencer met and married Agnes Spencer, née Whitfield, at St Saviour, Cross Green, Leeds, in 1892.
-Whitfield was born in the village of Marton, now a part of Middlesbrough.
+Spencer met and married his wife Agnes (née Whitfield) at St Saviour, Cross Green, Leeds, in 1892.
+She was born in the village of Marton, now a part of Middlesbrough.
 Together they had a son named Thomas Spencer Jr.

 Spencer died on 25 July 1905, in Whittington, Staffordshire.
 His wife continued to fund charitable work such as the Church of St Agnes in Easterside, Middlesbrough, after his death, and died in 1959, now buried in the graveyard of St Cuthbert's Parish Church in Marton.